ryanuo/utils/docs/api/common/functions/isBoolean.md

 `unknown`

 The value to check
-Checks if the value is a boolean

 ## Returns

 `value is boolean`

+Whether the value is a boolean

 ## Example